huggingface/blog/deepspeed-to-fsdp-and-back.md

 > Table 1: Summary of how FSDP and DeepSpeed handle mixed precision

 A few takeaway points:
-* As noted in the 🤗  Documentation, a rule of thumb when performing mixed precision is to keep trainable parameters in torch.float32.
+* As noted in the 🤗 Accelerate documentation, a rule of thumb when performing mixed precision is to keep trainable parameters in torch.float32.
 * Upcasting, as is done in `DeepSpeed`, may have negligible effect on memory consumption when sharding over a large number of GPUs.
 However, when using `DeepSpeed` on a small number of GPUs, the 2x increase in memory consumption can be significant.
-* The torch-native implementation of FSDP does not force upcasting, allowing a user to operate PyTorch Optimizers  in low precision.
+* The torch-native implementation of FSDP does not force upcasting, allowing a user to operate PyTorch optimizers in low precision.
 This offers more flexibility than the native upcasting of `DeepSpeed`.

 ## Harmonizing DeepSpeed and FSDP in 🤗 Accelerate

 To better align DeepSpeed and FSDP in 🤗 Accelerate, we can perform upcasting automatically for FSDP when mixed precision is enabled.
 We created a pull request with this change that was included in the [0.30.0 release](https://github.com/huggingface/accelerate/releases/tag/v0.30.0).
 [[ZACH: INSERT FIGURE FOUR HERE]]

 The result of this PR is to allow FSDP to operate in two modes:
 - A “mixed-precision” mode like the DeepSpeed counterpart
 - A low precision mode for memory constrained scenarios, as shown in Figure 5.

 The two new FSDP modes are summarized in Figure 6 and compared with DeepSpeed.